nokotamustang/OpenGL_and_Vulkan_3D/README.md

     - The `gl.c` file needs to be where your main source file is in the `src` folder.
 Put the `lib` and `include` directories inside the `external` directory of your project.

-    View of the project structure:
+    View of the project structure is as follows:

     ```
     parent